GT Ofice

 GT_Ofice (real name: James Caine Sheppard, born October 31, 1986) is an American DJ, music producer, and actor from New York.
 He was born in Ocean City, Maryland, United States.
 The first three letters of GT_Ofice stand for “good times only”.
-He has appeared for the last 3 years on the Billboard Dance/Mixshow Airplay Charts.

 Career

 Acting career

 He started doing commercials when he was 3 years old and started doing TV shows in 2009.
 He played the role of 'Morgan' on the TV show The Big C on SHOWTIME.

 Music career

 He started his music production career in 2018.
-He has been on the Billboard Dance/Mixshow airplay charts 5 times since 2023.
-In March 21st, 2025 he topped the chart with his single ‘Someone Else’.
+He has been on the Billboard Dance/Mixshow airplay charts 6 times since 2023.
+He is also host of the radio show 'Good Times Only', syndicated in different countries.
+In March 21, 2025 he topped the chart with his single ‘Someone Else’.